gyorilab/indra_db/rest_api/README.md

 #### Example 2:
-By setting the `format` parameter to `html` in the web API address, an HTML document that presents a graphical user interface when displayed in a web browser will be returned.
+By setting the `format` option to `html` in the web API address, an HTML document that presents a graphical user interface when displayed in a web browser will be returned.
 The example below queries for statements where BRCA1 is subject and BRCA2 is object: